Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Physical Changes

-You can also expect to see some physical changes in your baby as their diet shifts :
+You might also see some physical changes in your baby as their diet shifts:

-- Changes in Bowel Movements: It is normal for your baby's stools to become firmer, change color, and occur less frequently once they are no longer consuming breast milk.
+- Changes in Bowel Movements: It is normal for your baby's stools to become firmer, change color, and occur less often once they are no longer consuming breast milk.

 - Minor GI Upset: Some babies may experience temporary gas or cramping as their digestive system adjusts to formula or cow's milk.